sgong-pdftron/stranger-docs/android/guides/getting-started/integrate.md

 **If you have not yet received an access token for PDFNet's Maven repository, please first [obtain an access token here](https://www.pdftron.com/pdfnet/mobile/request_trial.html) before proceeding to the next step.**

-PDFNet supports Android devices with API 16 and newer, targeting the latest stable Android version Oreo, API 26.
-PDFNet uses Android support libraries with backwards compatibility for older devices.
+** Supporting Sdk verions:
+Minimum: API 16 (Using Android Support Libraries)
+Target: API 26

 To integrate PDFNet libraries into one of your own projects, here are a few simple steps to prepare your Android Studio project.